How often do you run the trek?

 Whilst on the trail, you will sleep in the local friendly village teahouses.
 These provide basic accommodation (twin-share), common toilets and a large common dining hall.
 Teahouse kitchens cater for international and local tastes, from pizzas/pasta to typical Nepali favourites.
 Other facilities including showers, internet, battery charging and a laundry is sometimes available for an extra cost.

 Our guides and the way we run our trek are second to none.
 You will only get very experienced guides on our treks that you can trust.
 We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
 We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.

 Will there be Australian guides on the trek?

-Yes, we would on a guiding ratio of 1 guide to 7 clients, so the number will vary depending on the size of the group.
-Generally, we aim to send two Australian guides with each group as we only do one Everest base Camp trek per year during the spring climbing season, so the number of the group will normally be 10+.
+Yes, we work on a guiding ratio of 1 guide to 7 clients, so the number will vary depending on the size of the group.
+Generally, we aim to send two Australian guides with each group as we only do one Everest Base Camp trek per year during the spring climbing season, so the number of the group will normally be 10+.

 How many people could be on this trek?

 This trek is limited to a maximum of 20 people.